cosmos/sdk-tutorials/academy/2-main-concepts/messages.md

 <HighlightBox type="tip">

-If you would like to get started on building your own checkers game, you can head straight to the main exercise in [My Own Chain](../4-my-own-chain/index.md).
+If you would like to get started on building your own checkers game, you can go straight to the main exercise in [My Own Chain](../4-my-own-chain/index.md).

 </HighlightBox>